Cowans Gap State Park offers a 42-acre lake and many hiking trails providing scenic lake and valley views.

 Worlds End State Park

-Located in World’s End State Park is an ADA accessible Loyalsock Canyon Vista and nearby High Knob Vista provide outstanding views of the Endless Mountain region.
+World’s End State Park is an ADA accessible Loyalsock Canyon Vista and nearby High Knob Vista provide outstanding views of the Endless Mountain region.
 World’s End Vista and High Rock Vista offer stunning views overlooking the park beach.

 How To Get There: Loyalsock Canyon Vista and High Knob Vista are accessible via Mineral Spring and Cold Run roads.